Protocol & Information

 Step By Step Guide

-1. Identify Condyle
+Step 1: Identify Condyle

 Identify and mark the condyle's position using methods such as palpation, digital trackers, lateral cephalometry, or HV CBCT.
 While HV CBCT provides the most precise results, any of the other methods are suitable if an HV CBCT scanner is unavailable.
 Apply a small mark on the skin or use a radiographic marker.

-2. Identifying and Capturing the Facial Midline
+Step 2: Identifying and Capturing the Facial Midline

 Start by aligning the two fences of the occlusal bite plate with the patient’s facial midline.
 This allows us to capture any discrepancy between the facial and dental midlines.